swiftlang/swift-evolution/proposals/0247-contiguous-strings.md

   /// give a result for String.UTF8View.withContiguousStorageIfAvailable.
   /// Contiguous strings also benefit from fast-paths and better optimizations.
   ///
-  public var isContiguous: Bool { get }
+  public var isContiguousUTF8: Bool { get }

   /// If this string is not contiguous, make it so.
 If this mutates the string,
   /// it will invalidate any pre-existing indices.
   ///
   /// Complexity: O(n) if non-contiguous, O(1) if already contiguous
   ///
-  public mutating func makeContiguous()
+  public mutating func makeContiguousUTF8()

   /// Runs `body` over the content of this string in contiguous memory.
 If this
   /// string is not contiguous, this will first make it contiguous, which will